-File#ash is a web service interface that allows you to upload a file, the services then calculates various hash values for your file, and then the service displays the list of hash values for the uploaded file.
+File#ash is a web service interface that provides the ability to upload a file, the services then calculates various hash values for your file, and then the service displays the list of hash values for the uploaded file.
 File#ash returns 14 different hash algorithm values for your file.
 The file is not kept on the server any longer than the time needed to process the hashes.
 We remove the uploaded file as soon as the hashes are calculted.
 Removal of the file is performed using a secure delete feature to help protect the information you uploaded.

 What is a hash of a file?

 A hash is a mathematical translation of a large set of things into a smaller, fixed-size set of things.
 Hashes are used to map large, diverse data sets into a manageable set of indexed elements.
 In rare cases, two items can map to the same hash value -- this is called a "collision".
 File#ash takes the entire contents of a file and translates it into a number of fixed-size hash values using many popular hash algorithms.

 What is the purpose of hashing a file?